telerik/maui-docs/controls/barcode/2d-barcodes/2dbarcode-overview.md

 It can also be referred to as a 2D barcode or simply a 2D code.
 2D barcodes are similar to the linear (1D) barcodes, but can represent more data per unit area.

-Currently, Barcode supports the following matrix barcode types:
+Currently, the Barcode supports the following matrix barcode types:

 * [QR Code]({% slug barcode-qrcode-overview%})
 * [PDF417]({% slug barcode-pdf417-overview%})